-The Red Line Parkway is a proposed linear park and public space along the planned Red Line Trail, extending 32 miles from Downtown Austin to Leander.
+The Red Line Parkway is a planned linear park and public space along the Red Line Trail, extending 32+ miles from Downtown Austin to Leander.
 Our vision is a thriving, inclusive, multi-functional parkway that provides convenient, enjoyable, car-free access to transit, parks, public art, and other urban, suburban, and rural destinations.

-The Red Line Parkway is a proposed linear park and public space along the planned Red Line Trail, extending 32 miles from Downtown Austin to Leander.
-The 12-mile urban component of the Red Line Trail follows (from south to north) the Capital Metro Red Line from Downtown Austin, to Boggy Creek in East Austin, to Highland, to Crestview, and to the intersection of the North MoPac Trail and the Northern Walnut Creek Trail in North Austin.
-About half of the 32-mile trail is identified as a top priority (Tier I) trail in the City of Austin Urban Trails Master Plan (UTMP).
-Currently about 10-20% is completed or funded: Walnut Creek to Braker Lane, adjacent to Highland Mall, Boggy Creek Trail (part of EastLink Trail), and the Crosstown Bikeway (Lance Armstrong Bikeway).
-Community interest in a trail along the Red Line dates back at least to 2000.
-In 2004, voters approved the MetroRail proposal after a campaign that raised the possibility of a trail along the rail line.
+The Red Line Parkway is a planned linear park and public space along the Red Line Trail, extending 32+ miles from Downtown Austin to Leander.
+The Red Line Trail will follow (from south to north) the Capital Metro Red Line from Downtown Austin, to Boggy Creek in East Austin, to Highland, to Crestview, to the North MoPac Trail & the Northern Walnut Creek Trail, through Robinson Ranch, to Lakeline Station, to Brushy Creek Regional Trail, to the Bell District in Cedar Park, to Northline in Leander, and to the South Fork San Gabriel River.
+About half of the trail is identified as a top priority (Tier I) trail in the City of Austin Urban Trails Plan.
+Currently about 10-20% is completed or funded: Avery Ranch, Walnut Creek to Braker Lane, adjacent to Highland Mall, Boggy Creek Trail (part of EastLink Trail), and the Crosstown Bikeway (Lance Armstrong Bikeway).
+Community interest in a trail along the Red Line dates back at least to the early 1990's.
+In 2004, voters approved the MetroRail commuter line and right-of-way for the Red Line Trail along the rail line.
+(More maps)

 Our Initial Vision